jweber/WcfClientProxyGenerator/README.md

 #### SetDelayPolicy(Func\<IDelayPolicy\> policyFactory)
 Configures how the proxy will handle pausing between failed calls to the WCF service.
 See the [Delay Policies](#delay-policies) section below.

+Instances of `IDelayPolicy` are generated through the provided factory for each call made to the WCF service.

 For example, to wait an exponentially growing amount of time starting at 500 milliseconds between failures:

 	ITestService proxy = WcfClientProxy.Create<ITestService>(c =>